surya758/wato-project/README.md

 8. **Network Monitoring**: The application includes the `@react-native-community/netinfo` library for monitoring network connectivity and handling scenarios where the user has no internet connection.

+## Differences

+1. I couldn't download the Linear backgrounds from Figma file so I used `LinearGradient` from `expo` to achieve as identical effect as possible.

 ## Dependencies

 The following dependencies are used in this project: